Hoyasumii/avengers-endgame/README.md

 RHODEY: Just like that?

-STEVE ROGERS: Yeah, just like tha
+STEVE ROGERS: Yeah, just like that